Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Docker/CGroupsVsNamespaces.md

 **Description**:
 Namespaces provide isolation by partitioning kernel resources so that one set of processes sees one set of resources while another set sees a different set.
-- They create isolated environments for processes, making it appear as if they have their own instance of global resources.
+- They create isolated environments for processes

 **Types of Namespaces**:
 1. **Mount Namespace**: Isolates the set of mounted filesystems.
 2. **UTS Namespace**: .
-3. **IPC Namespace**: Isolates inter-process communication resources.
+3. **IPC Namespace**:
 4. **Network Namespace**: Isolates network interfaces, IP addresses, routing tables, etc.
 5. **PID Namespace**: Isolates process IDs.
 6. **User Namespace**: Isolates user and group IDs.